-Trust in science was measured in two surveys (2012 and 2015) conducted among a representative sample of the Dutch public.
+Trust in science was measured in three surveys (2012, 2015 and 2018) conducted among a representative sample of the Dutch public.
 Respondents were asked to indicate on a scale of 1 (absolutely no trust) to 10 (complete trust) how much trust they have in a number of institutions.
-The figure below shows the proportion of respondents giving the institution in question a score of 7 or above.
-Clearly, of all the eight institutions in the survey, science enjoys the greatest degree of public trust.
-There was a slight fall in 2015, albeit smaller than for the other institutions.

 As in 2012 and 2015, our 2018 survey shows that science gets higher marks for trust than all other institutions.
 Science has an average score of 7.07, followed by courts of law with 6.53.
 The average scores for the other institutions included in the survey fall below 6.

 |House of Representatives||5.67||5.10||5.51|

 The survey shows that science is also a trusted source of information about climate change and vaccines and that it occupies a place near or at the top of the trust ladder, as it did in 2012 and 2015.
 We also see that, compared with 2015, a larger percentage of people expect science to contribute to solving various problems.
 Finally, almost all of the associations that people have with science are positive ones, as was the case in previous years.

 Trust among differing groups: age, gender and education

 As in previous years, we see that trust in science is related to educational level.
 High-educated individuals trust science more than low-educated ones.
 Men and women have the same level op trust in science.
 However, men and women in different age categories differ in terms of level of trust.
 There does not appear to be a gender difference in groups up to 50 years of age.
 On average, however, women above 50 give a lower score for trust in science than men in the same age category.
 This difference remains significant even after we correct for the existing difference in educational level between men and women of that age, or for the difference in scientific knowledge.